Vyral/ryan-smith/_posts/2021-05-25-3-new-buyer-preferences-post-covid.md

 ---
 layout: post
-title: Three New Buyer Preferences Post-COVID
+title: 3 New Buyer Preferences Post-COVID
 date: 2021-05-25 16:56:00
 tags:
   - Home Seller Tips
 excerpt: Don’t overlook these three new buyer preferences created by the pandemic.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Ryan+Smith/Video+/2021/Three+New+Buyer+Preferences+Post-COVID.mp4
-pullquote: People are making more money than ever in the sale of their home.
+pullquote: People are making more money than ever in the sale of their homes.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false